Make Your Virtual Happy Hour Memorable

 I know, I know.
 Themes can be corny.
 But this is a work party.
 Sometimes corny is just what you need to lighten the mood.
 When choosing a theme, make sure it’s appropriate and inclusive.
 You don’t want to choose a sports-themed party if you know some of your coworkers haven’t watched a game since their mom signed them up for tee-ball in kindergarten.

-Once you choose a theme, let your coworkers know!
-Include the theme prominently in the party invite and ask everyone to choose a Zoom background that fits.
-Theme-appropriate food and drinks aren’t mandatory, but can make it more fun!
-You also don’t *have* to dress up to fit the theme, but why not?
-I pulled out an animal-print dress and let my pre-cut quarantine hair down to dress as Carole Baskin for a happy hour at the beginning of lockdown, and my coworkers laughed for five minutes straight.
+You don’t *have* to dress up to fit the theme, but why not?
+Who wouldn’t want to break out their bangles and neon for an 80s-themed party?
+I pulled out an animal-print dress and let my pre-cut quarantine hair down to dress as Carole Baskin from Tiger King for a happy hour at the beginning of lockdown, and my coworkers laughed for five minutes straight.
 (Hey, it was a weird time.
 We all needed an excuse to let go.)
 At the very least, you might get the chance to wear the Halloween costume you bought on clearance last November.
-Because you probably won’t be wearing it to a party this year!

 Plan an Activity

-Mixology Class
+• Mixology Class

 Drinking on the clock may not exactly be encouraged, but that doesn’t mean you can’t practice your bartending!
 Mocktails taste great and can be a lot of fun to make.
 Choose one drink to start off every happy hour with a mocktail mixology lesson, or dedicate an entire hour to booze-less beverages and ask every team member to share their favorite recipe.
 Bonus: you won’t need to worry about “accidentally” outing your pregnant coworker by questioning why her sparkling wine looks suspiciously like seltzer.